MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemexportsettingdata.md

 ---
-Description: 'Provides additional information to be used with the ExportSystemDefinition method of the Msvm\_VirtualSystemManagementService class.' ms.assetid: '86396A76-83EC-476E-86A9-83861A002152'
+Description: Provides additional information to be used with the ExportSystemDefinition method of the Msvm\_VirtualSystemManagementService class. ms.assetid: 86396A76-83EC-476E-86A9-83861A002152
-title: 'Msvm\_VirtualSystemExportSettingData class'
+title: Msvm\_VirtualSystemExportSettingData class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_VirtualSystemExportSettingData class